scrapy/scrapy/docs/topics/feed-exports.rst

     :param feed_options: feed-specific :ref:`options <feed-options>`

-    :type feed_options: :class:`dict`
+    :type feed_options: dict

-    .. note:: Feed options support arbitrary parameters passing which can be used by custom batch handlers to access parameters passed by users.
+    .. note:: Feed options support arbitrary parameters passing which, can be used by custom batch handlers to access parameters passed by users.

 .. method:: item_added(self)

-    Update batch state info.
-Will be called everytime an item is exported to feed.
+    Called every time after an item is exported to the feed.

     Return `True` if a new batch file should be created now, or `False` otherwise.

+    You may use this method to update batch state information.

 .. method:: new_batch(self, file)

     Called after each batch file is created, including the first batch file.

-    You may also reset any internal state of your batch handler.
+    You may reset any internal state of your batch handler.

     :param file: file pointer of new batch storage